-In 2018, we want everything to be bigger, better, and faster.
-That especially applies to our cars.
+In 2019, we want everything to be bigger, better, and faster.
+That especially applies to our cars and computers.
 Even if you don’t want the latest model of a car, you want it to be as conveniently built as possible.
 A more recent car trend in the last 10 years is “keyless cars.”
 It’s rare to see a person using a key in 2019 in any capacity w/ their car.
 While very convenient, there are quite a few dangers associated with keyless cars.

 Now, there is technically a key to these cars, but the key is actually inside of a fob, which never needs to be put into the ignition to start the car.
 Instead, the driver can press a button or turn the ignition (without a key inside) to start the car.
 The car has sensors that allow it to recognize that the key is inside of the car, either in the driver’s bag, jacket, or pocket, and it makes it unnecessary to actually take the key out.

-Drivers do not even need to take their keys out of the bag to get inside of the car.
+Drivers do not even need to take their keys out of the bag to get inside of a keyless car.
 Depending on the type of key fob, they can just touch the car door handle or press a button on the handle to open the car.

 One issue that has emerged because of these keyless entries is people are forgetting to turn off their cars.
 According to The New York Times, over two dozen people have died from carbon monoxide poisoning after leaving their cars running in their garage.
 A dozen other debilitating injuries have also been reported.